“I have DID. How long will it take for someone with Dissociative Identity Disorder to feel better?”

 As a clinical therapist, I hear that question frequently.
 It’s a reasonable question.
-I certainly understand that when someone is deeply hurting and struggling in their life, they want to feel better as quickly as possible.
+I certainly understand that when dissociative trauma survivors are deeply hurting and struggling in their life, they want to feel better as quickly as possible.

-However, the clinical treatment for someone with DID / MPD is long term.
+However, the clinical treatment for someone with Dissociative Identity Disorder (DID / MPD) is long term.
 Some research has said that the treatment can be completed within two or three years, but in my clinical experience, that is far from the truth.

 Dissociative Identity Disorder is a result of long-term, chronic, severe, sadistic child abuse.